ahdinosaur/campjs-vii/README.md

 ???

-first time presenting at a conference
+first time presenting at a conference.

-i will use imprecise terminology
+i will use imprecise terminology.

-much help from ["Distributed Information Processing in Biological and Computation Systems"](http://cacm.acm.org/magazines/2015/1/181614-distributed-information-processing-in-biological-and-computational-systems/abstract) paper

 ## overview